hackafterdark/context-sherpa/README.md

 ## Installation

+Context Sherpa is delivered as a single, self-contained binary for easy integration with AI coding agents.
+The binary contains both the MCP server and the ast-grep tool, requiring no external dependencies.

+### Option 1: Download from Releases

 1. Navigate to the [releases page](https://github.com/hackafterdark/context-sherpa/releases/latest) of the GitHub repository.
-2. Download the binary that matches your operating system and architecture.
+2. Download the binary that matches your operating system and architecture:
-3. Run the binary from your terminal.
+    - `context-sherpa-linux-amd64` (Linux)
+    - `context-sherpa-darwin-amd64` or `context-sherpa-darwin-arm64` (macOS)
+    - `context-sherpa-windows-amd64.exe` or `context-sherpa-windows-arm64.exe` (Windows)
+3. Configure your AI coding tool (Roo Code, Cline, Cursor, etc.) to use Context Sherpa as an MCP server.

+### Option 2: Build from Source

-You can also build from source, see below and note that `ast-grep` is an extnernal dependency.
+You can also build from source, though you'll need to ensure the `ast-grep` binary is available (see Contributing section below).

 ## Features

 - **Dynamic Rule Management**: Create, update, and remove linting rules on the fly based on natural language feedback.
 - **Portable and Self-Contained**: A single, cross-platform binary with no external runtime dependencies.
 - **Easy Integration**: Designed to work seamlessly with AI coding agents through the MCP server.
+- **Community Rules**: Access to a growing collection of pre-built rules from the [Context Sherpa Community Rules](https://github.com/hackafterdark/context-sherpa-community-rules) repository.
 - **Extensible**: Future-proofed with a plan to integrate semantic analysis for more powerful and accurate linting.

 ## Example Usage